-Toxins are a hot topic in the world of wellness, and one that can be scary and overwhelming.
-It seems everything you use and encounter is somehow toxic, and when you’re trying to conceive (TTC) the last thing you want is a toxic environment.
+Toxins are a hot topic in the world of wellness.
+It’s also one that can be scary and overwhelming.
+It seems everything you use is somehow toxic, and when you’re trying to conceive, it’s even more important to avoid these toxins.

 There are a number of chemicals that directly affect the body’s endocrine system, creating negative effects on the reproductive process.
 These chemicals – or, toxins – are known as endocrine disruptors and they cause havoc on a woman’s fertility.

-The Environmental Working Group has a great post on the 12 worst hormone-disrupting chemicals, dubbed the Dirty Dozen Endocrine Disruptors. (click here for the full post) Here are they are:
+The Environmental Working Group has named 12 hormone-disrupting chemicals, dubbed the Dirty Dozen Endocrine Disruptors.

 - Fire retardants